Comparative advantage: Ricardian model

-We don't know if Home can produce cloth using fewer hours of work than Foreign.
-That is, we don't know if $a_{LC}<a'_{LC}$.
-Similarly, we don't know if Home can produce wine using fewer hours of work.
+We do not know if Home can produce cloth using fewer hours of work than Foreign.
+That is, we do not know if $a_{LC}<a'_{LC}$.
+Similarly, we do not know if Home can produce wine using fewer hours of work.
 However, we assume Home is relatively more productive than Foreign in making in cloth vs. wine:

 Equivalently, we may assume that Home has a comparative advantage in cloth in the sense that it has a lower opportunity cost for cloth in terms of wine than Foreign:

 In the absence of trade, the relative price of cloth and wine in each country is determined solely by the relative labor cost of the goods.
 Hence the relative autarky price of cloth is $a_{LC}/a_{LW}$ in Home and $a'_{LC}/a'_{LW}$ in Foreign.
 With free trade, the price of cloth or wine in either country is the world price $P_C$ or$P_W$.

 Instead of considering the world demand (or supply) for cloth and wine, we are interested in the world relative demand (or relative supply) for cloth and wine, which we define as the ratio of the world demand (or supply) for cloth to the world demand (or supply) for wine.
 In general equilibrium, the world relative price $\textstyle P_C/P_W$ will be determined uniquely by the intersection of world relative demand $\textstyle RD$ and world relative supply $\textstyle RS$ curves.

 We assume that the relative demand curve reflects substitution effects and is decreasing with respect to relative price.
 The behavior of the relative supply curve, however, warrants closer study.
 Recalling our original assumption that Home has a comparative advantage in cloth, we consider five possibilities for the relative quantity of cloth supplied at a given price.